Business Goals vs. User Experience

 The next day the same guy is there, but now he’s blasting bagpipes, stopping traffic, and pounding on your window.
 How long would it take for you to stop visiting the doughnut shop, or take a new route altogether?

-In this post, we’ll take a look at a few bells and whistles business owners like to include on their website in the interest of increasing conversions, shopping cart totals, solidifying branding, etc., but that often frustrate users and lead to distrust.
-Then we’ll examine alternatives to including these features that offer a balance between business goals and user expectations.
+In this post, we’ll take a look at a few bells and whistles business owners like to include on their website in the interest of improving conversions, increasing shopping cart totals, solidifying branding, and so on.
+We’ll also explore how these efforts often frustrate users and lead to distrust.
+Finally, we’ll cover how to test and execute feature ideas that offer a balance between business goals and user expectations.

 Let’s start with a simple one.